 - One parent’s income increases or decreases by at least 25%.
 If the income decreases by less than 25%, the request may still be made, but the judge may not consider it enough for a change.

 - One parent receives a large amount of money

 - The child’s circumstances (e.g child falls ill, develops physical or mental disability)

 - The child grows and requires more support in order to pay for clothes, education, healthcare etc.

 - Either parent is convicted and sent to jail.

 - Either parent becomes disabled (physically or mentally)

 Child Support Modification should always be done through the court in Maryland.
 Verbal agreements on child support are not reliable and may cause issues in the future due to a misunderstanding between the parents.
-Any agreements related to the child support should be put in writing to avoid confusion.
+Any agreements related to the juvenile maintenance should be put in writing to avoid confusion.
 The court does not recognise verbal agreements.
-For instance, John pays $500 in child support to his ex-wife Jane.
+For instance, John pays $500 in juvenile maintenance to his ex-wife Jane.
 John is fired from his job and asks Jane that he pay $200 instead until he finds another job.
-Jane agrees and receives $200 in child support.
-5 months later, John is rehired and returns to paying the original $500, however, Jane calls him and demands that he pay the rest of the money he owed her in child support for the past 5 months.
+Jane agrees and receives $200 in juvenile maintenance.
+5 months later, John is rehired and returns to paying the original $500, however, Jane calls him and demands that he pay the rest of the money he owed her in juvenile maintenance for the past 5 months.
 John refuses based on their verbal agreement and Jane decide to file a lawsuit.
 Since the court does not recognise the verbal agreement, the judge rules in Jane’s favour and John is ordered to pay $700 every month until he fully pays the $1500 owed.

 If you need a Maryland Family Law lawyer to help you with your Family Law case in Maryland, call us at 888-437-7747.
 Our Maryland Child Support attorneys can help you.